Day Pack Packing Tips

 - Magnetic Create a Scene sets – hours of fun creating stories

 - Small Cars, animals or dolls (in zip lock bag or in a backpack small pocket)

 - Small transformers (hours of entertainment re-making them into characters/machines)

-- Portable DVD Player (with headphones) – particularly for car, train or bus journeys.
+- Portable Device/Tablet (with headphones) – particularly for car, train or bus journeys.